WidyaPuspitaloka/Linux-Configuration/README.md

 4. Save and close the visudo file
 5. To verify that grader has sudo permissions, su as grader (run su - grader), enter the password, and run sudo -l; after entering in the password (again), a line like the following should appear, meaning grader has sudo permissions:

-'Matching Defaults entries for grader on
+Matching Defaults entries for grader on
     ip-XX-XX-XX-XX.ec2.internal:
     env_reset, mail_badpass,
     secure_path=/usr/local/sbin\:/usr/local/bin\:/usr/sbin\:/usr/bin\:/sbin\:/bin\:/snap/bin